 Throughout the project, I designed and launched new features to enhance patient care and clinical workflows.

-Initially, there was no unified design system resulted in visual inconsistencies and higher development cost.
-As I introduced new features and redesigned the product interface, I contributed to evolving the Unified Care app’s Design System by establishing design foundations and creating reusable components.
+Without a unified design system, the app suffered from visual inconsistencies and higher development costs.
+As I introduced new features and redesigned the product interface, I evolved the Unified Care app’s Design System by establishing design foundations and creating reusable components.